 Article 2.
-The adoption of European standards of human rights into the constitution; prohibition of discrimination; the rights and obligations of citizenship; the right to life and to die with dignity; the right to free quality healthcare at the point of need; the right to free secular education up to secondary level and beyond on the basis of qualification; habeus corpus and official languages.
+The adoption of European standards of human rights into the constitution; prohibition of discrimination; the rights and obligations of citizenship; the right to life and dignity; the right to free quality healthcare at the point of need; the right to free education up to secondary level and beyond on the basis of qualification.

 Article 3.
-A popular vote will decide the hereditary or elected status of the Head of State; the role and duties of the Head of State in the parliamentary and public life
+Following Independence, a national referendum will decide the hereditary or elected status of the Head of State; the role and duties of the Head of State in the parliamentary and public life.

 Article 6.
-The procedures leading to the recall of an MP and for the initiation of a public petition to the government.
+The procedures leading to the recall of an MP; the protocols for the initiation and management of Constitutional Referendums and for the initiation of a public petition to the government.

 Article 7.
-The structure and composition of the Executive; restrictions on external or commercial interests; the transparency and registration of lobbyists; the creation of non-government organisations; requirement of a two thirds majority referendum for entering the major obligations, treaties or transfer of governmental powers granted under this constitution.
+The structure and composition of the Executive; restrictions on external or commercial interests; the transparency and registration of lobbyists; the creation of non-government organisations; requirement of a referendum for entering the major obligations, treaties or transfer of governmental powers granted under this Constitution.

 Article 9.
 The structure, powers and obligations of a fully independent Judiciary; the Courts.

 Article 10.
-Amendments to the Constitution will require a two-thirds majority vote in parliament followed by a public plebiscite achieving a two-thirds majority vote.
+Amendments to the Constitution will require a two-thirds majority vote in parliament followed by a public referendum.

 Article 12.
-Two Tier Local Authority, Responsibilities, Elections and qualification of Regional and Burgh Councillors; Funding, Remuneration, Boundaries; citizen referenda and Recall.
+Two Tier Local Authority, Responsibilities, Elections and qualification of Regional and Burgh Councillors; Funding, Remuneration, Boundaries; Citizen referendums and Recall.

 Article 13.
-Making provision for truly independent commissions and commissioners to investigate and rule on matters of public concern; the provision of a short part-time college course introducing new members and councillors to the skills and responsibilities of public office.
+Making provision for truly independent commissions and commissioners to investigate and rule on matters of public concern; the provision of a training course introducing new members and councillors to the skills and responsibilities of public office.